How to relocate foreign employee and their family

 Relocation: how to legalise your residence in Wroclaw

-So a non-Polish family have decided to relocate to Wroclaw.
+So a non-Polish family has decided to relocate to Wroclaw.
 What should they do to legalise their residence in Poland.

 In practice, the situation is the following: once you have obtained your work visa (issued to candidates who have obtained their work permits), you can exercise the right to live and work in Poland.
 Your spouse and children can join once they obtain any type of visa they are eligible for.
 This can be a tourist or business visa.